Saving Your Garden

-It’s August and hot, not the most fun time in the garden, but you’ve got to go out and EVICT all the diseased and dying stuff out of your garden.
+It’s August and hot, not the most fun time in the garden, but you’ve got to get your diseased and gnarly tomatoes out and EVICT all the diseased and dying stuff out of your garden.
 You’re not doing for this year’s produce…you’re doing to save your garden next year.

 In Colorado with our warm winter and early hot Spring, we are inundated with pest problems.
 Most on our minds today is the spotted wilt virus on tomatoes which makes pretty concentric circles on the tomatoes, but leaves the fruit tasteless and mealy…and kills the plant long before frost.
 As depressing as it is to toss plants you’ve nurtured since they were just baby seeds, they’ve got to go.
 They aren’t going to get better and the virus will just get spread around your garden.